Compare broadband in Denmark

 What is the fiber network?

-The fiber network is contrary to normal broadband in Denmark delivered with fiber optic cables.
+The fiber network is contrary to normal broadband delivered with fiber optic cables.
 A normal broadband connection is delivered via cobber and therefore the fiber network can provide substantially faster broadband.

 What is the difference between the fiber network and broadband?